 Children's needs include having a home.
 In practice, this may mean they and one parent continue to live in the family home, but this is not automatically the case – particularly where limited total assets are available.
 To meet both parents’ financial needs and the children's, it might be necessary to sell the family home.

 In addition, the parent who no longer lives with the children will normally provide financial support.
 You can negotiate an agreement on child maintenance between yourselves or involve the Child Maintenance Service.

 Whether one party is responsible for a marriage's breakdown or ‘at fault’ (eg: has committed adultery) rarely impacts on what is legally considered to be a reasonable financial settlement.

 Instead, key factors to be taken into account (apart from the needs of any children) include:

 Your lawyer can advise you what would be reasonable in your circumstances.

-You will also each need to work out what your key objectives are.
-For example, one of you might be particularly keen to retain the family home or the family business, while a non-earner’s priority might be to secure a regular monthly income through maintenance payments.
+You will also each need to work out your key objectives.
+For example, one of you might be keen to retain the family home or the family business, while a non-earner’s priority might be to secure a regular monthly income through maintenance payments.

 Once you have reached agreement, you should apply to the court for a ‘consent order’.
 This allows the court to check that the agreement you have reached is fair.
-It also limits the ability of either spouse to later ask the court to change the financial arrangements, and makes it easier to take action if your former spouse fails to honour his or her commitments.
+It also limits the ability of either spouse to later ask the court to change financial arrangements, and makes it easier to take action if your former spouse fails to honour his or her commitments.

-As part of the overall negotiation, you can take steps to protect yourself against risks like these – for example, by requiring your former spouse to take out appropriate life insurance (for your benefit).
+As part of the overall negotiation, you can protect yourself against such risks, for example, by requiring your former spouse to take out appropriate life insurance (for your benefit).